Scetch/ShopifyWinter2019/README.md

 cargo run --release
 ```

-Alternatively you can build with Docker.
+Alternatively you can build and run with Docker.